The genealogy of branching Brownian motion with absorption: Convergence to the Bolthausen--Sznitman coalescent

 since the random variables $(Z_i(t))_{i=1}^m$ are conditionally independent given ${\cal G}$.
 This completes the proof of convergence for the processes $Z_{i,N}$.
-The proof for the processes $M_{i,N}$ is identical, except that we invoke Theorem \ref{MNCSBP} instead of Proposition \ref{ZNCSBP}. \end{proof}
+The proof for the processes $M_{i,N}$ is identical, except that we invoke Theorem~\ref{MNCSBP} instead of Proposition~\ref{ZNCSBP}. \end{pf}

 Before proving the convergence of bridges, we establish the following lemma, which states that at a typical time $t$, no single particle makes too large a contribution to $Z_N(t)$.